 In NSW we are governed by the Work Health and Safety Act 2011.
 This Act describes the general requirements necessary to ensure a safe and healthy workplace.
+The Act was amended in 2011 to provide a greater focus on identifying and eliminating risks within the workplace.

-Under WHS legislation, certain volunteer associations, volunteers and organisations who engage volunteers have responsibilities.
-Volunteers are deemed as 'workers' and as such are given the same duty of care.
+Under WHS legislation, certain volunteer associations, volunteers and organisations who engage volunteers now have new responsibilities.
+Volunteers are now deemed as 'workers' and as such are given the same duty of care.

-Council obligations
+2.2 Council obligations